ktothep/Kafka_Flume_HDFS/README.md

 2. Start the Kafka Producer on your system.By Default it will be publishing "Hello" on topic "Stream"

-The path for HDFS  is given in flume.conf
+The path for HDFS  is given in flume.conf.